Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Methods

 \subsection{Discretizing periodic orbits}

 To compute solutions to (\ref{eqn:periodic_bvp}) numerically, a suitable discretization must be applied.
 As only periodic solutions are of interest, a natural choice of discretization is to apply Galerkin's method with Fourier basis functions (i.e., Fourier collocation).
-This leads to a dense system of constraint equations and can be very efficient if the system of ODEs has smooth solutions.
-However, if the solutions to the system of ODEs or its derivatives undergo rapid variation, the number of Fourier basis functions required for an accurate approximation can become prohibitively large.
-We instead discretize the system of ODEs using Gauss-Legendre collocation on piecewise polynomials as in \cite{Krauskopf_2007} but omit the phase condition.
+This can be very efficient if the system of ODEs has smooth solutions.
+However, if the solutions to the system of ODEs or its derivatives undergo rapid variation, the number of Fourier basis functions required for an accurate approximation can be prohibitively large.
+Consequently, we instead discretize the system of ODEs using Gauss-Legendre collocation on piecewise polynomials \cite{Krauskopf_2007}.
+Given a mesh